kitschpatrol/KPRunEverywhereXcodePlugin/readme.md

 -----

 ###Overview
-**An Xcode 5 plugin to build and run apps across multiple iOS devices with one click.**
+**An Xcode 5 plugin to build and run an app across multiple iOS devices with one click.**

 Gone are the days of manually switching between device destinations and fiddling with the "play" and "stop" buttons.
-RunEverywhere is particularly useful for testing networked projects or multiple iPhone / iPod models.
+RunEverywhere streamlines development and testing across multiple iPhone / iPod models.
+This is especially handy if you're building multi-player games, universal apps, or networked apps in general.

 The plugin adds two new commands to Xcode's "Product" menu.